jsonp-zhou/test/readme.txt

-Git is a version controll system;
+Git is a version control system;
 it is a free software.
+Git is a distributed version control system.